 Think of a subject, any subject at all and you can be almost certain there’s a subreddit for it.
 The self-proclaimed “front page of the internet“, Reddit describes itself as “a social news aggregation, web content rating, and discussion website“.
 This makes it a blend of a news site, a content curation platform and a forum, all rolled into one.

-A search for something as dull as “insoles” returned hundreds of posts across dozens of related subreddits that could stimulate new ideas for an insole manufacturer or supplier (or the poor content marketing person working at an agency on their behalf).
+A search for something as dull as “insoles” returned hundreds of posts across dozens of related subreddits that could stimulate new creative ideas for an insole manufacturer or supplier (or the poor content marketing person working at an agency on their behalf).
 As with Medium, there’s a comments section on each post to enable further discussion and an ‘upvote’ system to ensure the most appreciated content is given greater exposure.

 20. Blog Comments Sections